This post was originally published on AllBusiness.com.

 Here’s a different example: There’s another restaurant (on the same street!
 Coincidence?) called Holy Matcha.
 First of all, what a great name.
 The menu is limited (not that much you can do with matcha), but the place looks like Instagram and Kate Spade had a baby … I mean, gorgeous.
 So any given day of the week, you see hipsters ‘Gramming that baby.
 It’s become a photo destination.

 Yes, creating ambience and experience takes money and effort.
-But if you want people to keep coming back to your location—and telling their friends about it on social media—the investment is well worth it.
+But if you want people to keep coming back to your location—and telling their friends about it on social media—the investment into the value of customer experience is well worth it.

 And experience isn’t limited to brick-and-mortar businesses.
 Let’s say you sell cat toys online.
 Your website is part of the customer experience.
 Make it fun.
 Maybe have a cartoon cat chasing a mouse across the screen, or fun language that makes people smile.